jdittrich/userNeedResearchBook/text/dataAnalysis.md

 creating a list for each assumed theme.

-> - Asking herself: what would impress the person (a safety advisor) »probably not that the blueprint is beautiful«
+> - Asking herself: what would impress the person (a safety advisor) “probably not that the blueprint is beautiful”
 > - Good: Something that is not only useful, but aesthetically as well
 >
 > *These themes have in common that they are about aesthetics